mfkiwl/docs-6/docs/software_usr/pprx.rst

 Precise Positioning Receiver (pprx)
 ===================================

-This page describes how to set up, compile, configure, run, and interpret output from pprx, which is an implementation of GRID, the General Radionavigation Interfusion Device.
+This page describes how to configure, run, and interpret output from pprx, which is an implementation of GRID, the General Radionavigation Interfusion Device.

 Editing Options Files
 ---------------------